pratikmahajan0100-dev/bolt.new/CONTRIBUTING.md

 ### AI SDK Integration

 Bolt uses the [AI SDK](https://github.com/vercel/ai) to integrate with AI models.
-At this time, Bolt supports using Anthropic's Claude Sonnet 3.5.
+At this time, Bolt supports using Google's Gemini 2.5 Pro.
-You can get an API key from the [Anthropic API Console](https://console.anthropic.com/) to use with Bolt.
+You can get an API key from the [Google AI Studio](https://aistudio.google.com/app/apikey) to use with Bolt.
 Take a look at how [Bolt uses the AI SDK](https://github.com/stackblitz/bolt.new/tree/main/app/lib/.server/llm)

 ## Prerequisites